Nutrition and cognition: Vitamin B9 (folic acid)

 Folate and vitamin B12 play a vital role in the synthesis of S-adenosylmethionine, which is of key importance in the maintenance and repair of all cells, including neurons.
 In addition, folate has been linked to the maintenance of adequate brain levels of cofactors necessary for chemicals reactions that lead to the synthesis of serotonin and catecholamine neurotransmitters.
 Concentrations of blood plasma folate and homocysteine concentrations are inversely related, such that an increase in dietary folate decreases homocysteine concentration.
 Thus, dietary intake of folate is a major determinant of homocysteine levels within the body.
-The relationship between folate and B12 is so interdependent that deficiency in either vitamin can result in megaloblastic anemia, characterized by organic mental change.

-The link between levels of folate and altered mental function is not large, but is sufficient enough to suggest a causal association.
+The link between levels of folate and altered mental function is not large, but is sufficient to suggest a causal association.
 Deficiency in folate can cause an elevation of homocysteine within the blood, as the clearance of homocysteine requires enzymatic action dependent on folate, and to a lesser extent, vitamins B6 and B12.
 Elevated homocysteine has been associated with increased risk of vascular events, as well as dementia.

-Differences lie in the presentation of megaloblastic anemia induced by either folate or B12 deficiency.
-Megaloblastic anemia related to deficiency in B12 generally results in peripheral neuropathy, whereas folate-related anemia often results in affective, or mood disorders.
-Neurological effects are not often associated with folate-related megaloblastic anemia, although demyelinating disorders may eventually present.
-In one study, mood disturbances were recorded for the majority of people with megaloblastic anemia in the absence of B12 deficiency.
-In addition, folate concentrations within blood plasma have been found to be lower in people with both unipolar and bipolar depressive disorders when compared with control groups.
-In addition, depressive groups with low folate concentrations responded less well to standard antidepressant therapy than did those with normal levels within plasma.
-However, replication of these findings are less robust.